 284022 Township Rd 224, Rocky View No. 44

 The Calgary Corn Maze has the biggest corn maze in Southern Alberta, which is almost the size of 10 football fields!
 The maze consists of 2 phases, each of which takes between 30-45 minutes to complete.
-The maze is open for exploration during the day and also at night during Flashlight Nights, every Friday and Saturday starting on September 20!
+The maze is open for exploration during the day, Thursday to Sunday (check the website for times).
 There’s even a mini-maze that takes about 15 minutes for little adventurers to complete.
 If you’re on the hunt for the perfect pumpkin for baking, carving, or putting on display, the Calgary Corn Maze has a huge selection of perfect pumpkins for purchase.
-The Calgary Corn Maze Pumpkin Festival takes place every Saturday and Sunday in October and has tons of fun things to do including pony rides, face painting, pumpkin decorating, magic shows, a candy pumpkin explosion, pig races, and over 35 more attractions!
+There are also tons of fun things to do including low ropes, ball toss, a playground and more attractions!

 254077 Rocky Ridge Rd NW, Calgary, AB

 Gather the kiddos, hop on a tractor-pulled hay wagon and get ready for Harvest Pumpkin Fest every weekend in October at Butterfield Acres!
 Enjoy great animal visits, get some fabulous fall photo-ops, take the kids on a pony ride, check out the ride thru Scarecrow Alley in the back woodlands and so much more.

 316034 32 St E, Okotoks, AB